juno-choo/juno-choo/README.md

 - 👋 Hi, I’m @juno-choo.
+- 💼 I’m a software engineer intern with 1 year of experience.
-- 👀 I’m interested in becoming a full stack developer.
+- 👀 I’m a front-end developer working to become a full stack developer.
 - 🌱 I’m currently learning on freeCodeCamp.
 - 📫 How to reach me linkedin.com/junhoechoo
 - ⚡ Fun fact: Love badminton, movies and kimchi.